Top Attorneys Above Par 2009 | Super Lawyers

 Can I Move Out While The Divorce Is Pending?

-Remaining in your home with your soon-to-be ex-spouse can be overwhelming; however, you should carefully evaluate the following information before you make a decision.
+Remaining in your home with your soon-to-be ex-spouse can feel overwhelming; however, you should carefully evaluate your circumstances before you make a decision.
 If you secure a new residence:

-If your circumstances require moving out, such as instances of physical abuse, document everything with official police reports and court proceedings.
+If your circumstances require moving out, such as instances of physical abuse, then you should document everything with official police reports and court proceedings.
 Otherwise, moving out may be presented as evidence of abandoning the family.
+If you have questions about whether you should move out in preparation for your divorce, we encourage you to contact us right away to discuss your options in a free consultation.

 What Is Marital Property?

-Marital property includes any property accumulated over the course of marriage.
-Only marital property is subject to division.
-For items such as retirement accounts, a court will usually divide the contributions made to them during the marriage and any appreciation thereon.
+Marital property generally includes any property acquired over the course of the marriage.
+Only marital property is subject to division, while separate property is not subject to division.
+Separate property may include items such as the value of a business on the marriage date, items of property specified as separate in a prenuptial agreement, or inheritances received by only one spouse.
+For items such as retirement accounts, a court will usually divide the contributions made to the accounts during the marriage and any appreciation thereon.

 What Is Equitable Distribution?

 New Jersey and Pennsylvania follow the principle of equitable distribution.
-This means that the court divides marital property on the basis of what it deems to be fair.
-This does not, however, necessarily mean equal asset division.
-Of course, you are free to negotiate a settlement with your spouse and then submit it to the court for approval.
+This means that the court divides marital property on the basis of what the court deems to be fair.
+However, “equitable” does not necessarily mean “equal,” though an equal division is often what the court decides.
+Our experienced property division lawyer can negotiate a settlement on your behalf and submit the settlement to the court for approval.

 How Are Inheritances Treated?

-An inheritance is generally identified as the separate property of the recipient, even if it was obtained during the course of marriage.
-However, in some cases, all or a portion of inheritance could be deemed marital property such as if the funds were commingled in a joint bank account.
+An inheritance is generally identified as the separate property of the recipient, even if it was obtained during the course of the marriage.
+However, in some cases, all or a portion of inheritance could be deemed marital property if the funds were commingled in a joint bank account.

 What Will Happen To Our Debt?